 When considering how you should go about building a strong network, Jesse explains that it often comes down to operating outside of your comfort zone.
 “You simply can’t create valuable network connections by staying in your lane,” he says.
-“Whether it’s reaching out to someone you don’t know online or attending a networking event, you have to get comfortable with being uncomfortable.”
+“Whether it’s reaching out to someone you don’t know on LinkedIn or attending a virtual or in-person networking event, you have to get comfortable with being uncomfortable.”
 Practicing this not only helps you make more valuable connections, but it also helps you gain more confidence that can help you in the hiring process.

 In order to step outside of your comfort zone and build a strong network, consider the following tips: